kahboom/redhat-ipaas.github.io/source/developers/index.html.md

 # Introduction

 This guide assumes that you are either a developer or contributor of iPaaS.
-If you are looking for a guide to teach you the ins and outs of iPaaS and how to use it, please refer to the <a href="/users" rel="nofollow">User Guide</a>.
+If you are looking for a guide to teach you the ins and outs of iPaaS and how to use it, please refer to the [User Guide](/users).

 <blockquote class="area-specific design">